maartene/AoC2024/Day05/NOTES.md

 - ✅ Find and sum middle numbers of valid sequences
 - ✅ Make the example input pass
 - ✅ Lets get that first ⭐️

+## 🍅 Pomodoro 2
+- 🚧 Can we make an invalid sequence valid?
+- ⚠️ Find and sum middle numbers of valid made invalid sequences
+- ⚠️ Make the example input pass
+- ⚠️ Lets get that second ⭐️⭐️